talallahham/progress-soft-task-v1/documentation.md

     ```

 Ensure that the `docker-compose.yml` file exists before running the commands.
-After bulding and running the project, `http://localhost:3000` to test the application via user interface.
+After bulding and running the project, open `http://localhost:3000` to test the application via user interface.